Simple Development Examples

 php tcp_test.php start

-(The following is the effect in a Linux command line, which may differ from the effect in Windows)
+(The following is the effect on the Linux command line, which varies from the effect on Windows)

 telnet 127.0.0.1 2347